TalaoDAO/sandbox-doc/docs/source/introduction.rst

       :width: 1000
       :align: center

-*Image from W3C Verifiable credential V2.0*
+.. centered:: Image from W3C Verifiable credential V2.0

 |
 The use of a blockhain to support SSI is not mandatory and it is necessary to understand the real relationship between SSI and blockchains :
 Verifiable credentials are totally off-chain data containers.
 The signature of the verifiable credential is integrated into the digital document itself, so it does not require a transaction on a blockchain.
-On the other hand, the latter brings significant added value as a decentralized source of trust, an example is the link between the DID of an Issuer or a Verifier and their cryptographic materials.
+On the other hand, the latter brings significant added value as a decentralized source of trust for integrity content protection, an example is the link between the DID of an Issuer or a Verifier and their cryptographic materials.
 The data likely to be carried by a decentralized registry are numerous: such as verifiable credential datra model, revocation registries, public issuer keys, trusted issuer and verifier registries and in general some of the data of the **Verifiable Data Regitry**.